 Pruning Shears

-Pruning shears are little handheld tools that look similar to scissors.
-They can be used for bushes, shrubs, vines, flowers, and even trees.
+Pruning shears are handheld tools that function like heavy-duty scissors.
+They are perfect for bushes, shrubs, vines, and flowers.

 Pruning Saw